programmfabrik/fylr-install/README.md

 ## 08.22.2022

-On 8/22/2022, fylr received a refactor that breaks backward compatibility.
-This is an important change and requires an update to your configuration.
-To simplify this process, we have updated the examples to use the new format.
+On 8/22/2022, fylr received a revision that removes backward compatibility.
+This is an important change and requires you to update your configuration.

 * [desktop/execserver.yml](desktop/execserver.yml)
 * [docker/config/execserver/fylr.yml](docker/config/execserver/fylr.yml)